vertcoin-project/VertDocs/docs/Mining/Nvidia-Mining.md

 It is generally recommended to leave intensity as default “0” (max) so that the software can automatically optimize the miner to provide the best results.
 However, your mileage may vary and it is still recommended that you try it out to see the results for yourself.

 3. Hardware: Casing airflow
-If you haven’t done so, it may be a good time now to investigate your casing’s airflow (fans etc.)
+If you haven’t done so, it may be a good time now to investigate your casing’s airflow (fans etc.).
+A cool card is a happy card, and a happy card

-Checklist:
+### Quick TL;DR Checklist:
 Installed Vertcoin Core Wallet and One Click Miner.
 Added both items to Exclusion list of Anti-virus and Firewall Generated an address with Core Wallet